aarontburn/nexus-core/docs/api/InternalModulesAPI.md

 > **Parameters**
 > None
 > **Returns**
-> A success message (along with HTTP Code 200) if this was successful.
-If the caller module is already shown, this will return HTTP Code 208 (already reported).
-If the source module is an internal module, this will return HTTP Code 404 (not found) instead.
+> `200 OK` and a success message.
+> `208 ALREADY REPORTED` if the caller module is already shown.
+> `404 NOT FOUND` if the source module is an internal module.

 ---